People depend on sufficient and clean freshwater. However, sufficient and clean freshwater depends on the decisions people make.

 The array of possible changes creates a host of uncertainties for both water and people.

-WSC’s diverse team of scientists aims to shed light on the possible ecological and social outcomes of potential pathways of change in Yahara.
-The following questions guide their research:
+WSC’s diverse team of scientists sought to shed light on the possible ecological and social outcomes of potential pathways of change in Yahara.
+The following questions guided their research:

 - In light of a changing climate, how do the different ways people use and manage land and water affect the resilience and sensitivity of ecosystem services, or the benefits people derive from nature?